 The Crafty Historian:

-A new series of educational and fun activities for school age children.
-Each program includes a program and a craft activity that reinforces the program.
+A series of educational and fun activities for school age children.
+Each program includes a craft activity that stimulates creativity and interest in traditional crafts.
 Children above the age of nine are welcome to attend without a parent, and younger are welcome with an adult.
 There is a minimal charge for each program based on the type of craft for the day.
 These events are wonderful opportunities for both parents/grandparents and children to experience history in a fun and interactive way.

 These will be held on the third Saturday of most months from 10:30 to 12:30.
 Reservations are required by Thursday prior to the event so that we will have enough supplies for everyone.